Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

 - Single debug output node for any types with widget

 # Nodes description
-- Debug output node - tries to convert any input type into string and print it in widget and console. if error - prints it in console
+- Debug output node - tries to convert any input type into string and print it in widget and console.
 - Variables:
   - Float - mainly used to calculation
   - Integer - used to set width/height and offsets mainly, also provides converting float values into integer